-- 5.1 Double Major - 5.1.1 Students with a home major may declare a second major within their second and third years of study in accordance with the procedures announced by the University.
+5.1 Double Major

+- 5.1.1 Students with a home major may declare a second major within their second and third years of study in accordance with the procedures announced by the University.
 Such requests require approval from the Heads of the academic units offering the two majors, and are subject to the fulfilment of stipulated conditions, including the attainment of a minimum CGPA of 3.00 at the end of the semester when the declaration is submitted. - 5.1.2 Students are required to fulfil the degree requirements associated with the home major and the major requirement for the second major.
-Some overlap in the courses required for the two majors is allowed provided that at least 27 credit units in new courses are completed for the second major. - 5.1.3 Students who cannot complete their second major but have fulfilled the degree requirements for the home major may still apply for graduation.
-The completed courses from the unfulfilled second major may be counted toward the degree as free electives or used for fulfilling requirements for a minor as appropriate.
+Some overlap in the

-&lt;sup>1 The University Requirement stipulated in AR4.9.2 only applies to normative 4-year degree students admitted in 2022/23 and thereafter.
+1 The University Requirement stipulated in AR4.9.2 only applies to normative 4-year degree students admitted in 2022/23 and thereafter.